Cornering Quantum Gravity: The Corner Proposal

 UCS stands for the \textit{Universal Corner Symmetries}.
 A few remarks on this result are in order: \begin{itemize} \item The semi-direct product emphasizes that, while the corner diffeomorphisms act on the linear transformations and the translations, the converse is not true.
 Similarly for the linear group acting on the translations. \item The $S$ in the exponent of the linear group and the translations means that there is a copy of the general linear group and the translation group at each point of the corner.
-This is the origin of supertranslations in section \ref{charges}. \item This entire analysis was done without the need of introducing a metric on the manifold.
+This is the origin of supertranslations in section \ref{charges}. \item One can see that the BMS and BMSW groups discussed in section \ref{bms4} are a subgroup of the universal one.
+Note that the two copies of supertranslations in the UCS arise from the fact that the corner is a codimension-2 surface and we therefore have two normal directions.
+However, in the case of asymptotic infinity, one can only move along the $\mathfrak{I}$ boundary and we are thus left with only one copy of supertranslations. \item This entire analysis was done without the need of introducing a metric on the manifold.
 Mathematically this results is topological and not geometrical, which translates to kinematical and not dynamical in the physical realm.
 Therefore this algebra does not depend on the particular theory of gravity at hand and is thus called \textit{universal}. \end{itemize} It is believed in the corner community that this algebra is the most general one that can have charges \cite{Ciambelli:2021vnn, Ciambelli:2022cfr}, providing a bottom up approach to quantum gravity as a condition that any theory should hold a representation of \eqref{universalgroup} at some level.
 For example, the connection of this symmetry group to Loop Quantum Gravity is discussed in \cite{Freidel:2023bnj}.